Dominic Albanese: The Real Deal

 What was it like to be in the service, and to go to war?
 Did these experiences help shape your growth as an artist?

 The most difficult question yet.
 Being so young, and still full of WW 2 hero fodder.
 Two fisted tales and war movies, lousy Nazis and sneaky Japs.
 Never once did I question the reason or the fact.
 Back then my political and historic knowledge were, at best, limited.
 War?
-Well, as I have mentioned, the letters I wrote to my Jr. High English teacher are a reminder now: "I am not afraid all the time, but a lot of the times I am, and there is no way to be an Airborne Ranger Green Beret and act scared.
+Well, as I have mentioned, the letters I wrote to my Jr. High English teacher are a reminder now: "I am not afraid all the time, but a lot of the times I am.
 There is some really scary stuff going on.
 Thankfully, I have some teammates who are very good at keeping me alive."

 I do not see myself as an artist at all.
 It took me over 50 years to write Bastards Had the Whole Hill Mined, even though I had some poems I wrote from my Vietnam and Okinawa days.
 The ensuing madness that my life became – drugs, crime, a crazy ass motorcycle club, in an out of jail, fights, and just all the symptoms of PTSD that they had not named yet.
 What really changed me was getting sober and really getting on the books and finding out what real empirical and empire bullshit it is.
 I got very sullen and remote.

 As odd as this is going to sound, going to prison saved my life.
 That is where I really got serious about history and religion and the thinking of either power, or resisting power.
 There was a 20 year period, where I was a devout Orthodox Christian, groundskeeper for the Church, and spent nine years researching the lives of early saints.
 Behold my second book, Iconic Whispers.